January 4, 2017

 This is a guest post by Stefan Bhagwandin, with Monetate partner Leanplum.

 Personalization has the potential to level up your mobile messaging, but it’s hard to know where to start.
 It’s easy to consider the more obvious use cases, such as adding the user’s name to a message, but truly effective personalization goes several steps deeper.

-By leveraging user data, you can craft messages that feel dynamic and alive—even though they’re automated.
+By leveraging user data and behavioral targeting, you can craft messages that feel dynamic and alive—even though they’re automated.
 With the right tools, you can send these personalized messages to your entire app audience, be it 1,000 daily active users or 100,000.

 Personalization becomes increasingly effective once you start thinking outside the box.
 If you’d like to introduce personalized content to your messages but you’re not sure where to start, give the following examples a shot.

 Geolocation is a powerful data point that many product and marketing teams overlook.
 If you’re working with a mobile product, your user data goes far beyond basic demographic info and in-app events.
 You can easily collect data on a person’s physical location—and use it to fuel your messaging.

 Consider this retail app use case.
 If you operate brick-and-mortar outlets, you could set an event to trigger when an app user enters a given range around your stores, known as a geofence.
 As an added incentive to convince the person to drop by, offer an exclusive discount, or simply remind them if one of their recently viewed items is almost out of stock.

 But the opportunity doesn’t end there.
 You can create a wider geofence to reach users in a particular neighborhood or public venue.
 This could be quite useful for transit apps that report on real-time traffic and bus schedules, or event apps that tell users what’s happening in their area.
 Rather than lumping every resident of the city into the same segment, geofencing allows apps to deliver more specific and useful data.